Afreen2907/Angular-Project-ZTM/README.md

 ### Global CSS vs Scoped CSS
 #### Global CSS
- Styles added to the file, style.css affects the global CSS
+ Styles added to the file, style.css affects the global CSS.

 #### Scoped CSS
- Styles which are placed in the component only affects the styles of that template
+ Styles which are placed in the component only affects the styles of that template.

 ### Pipes